yanyiju/GPGPU-sim_express_edition/README.md

 # GPGPU-sim_express_edition
-Download into virtual machine &amp; just run with it.
+Download into virtual machine (ubuntu 14.04 on my desktop) &amp; just run with it.
 Skip the steps of installing SDK, ispass2009-benchmarks and gpu driver.

 ## Step1:
 Install those necessary packages like gcc/g++ and CUDA4.2.
 No need to install SDK or gpu driver.
 See other details on gpgpusim [github](https://github.com/gpgpu-sim/gpgpu-sim_distribution).